piotr-yuxuan/chinese-huawen/README.md

 ### What is the meaning of the title?
 The first character 華 means something like sinity or chineseness.
 It's used to refers to Chinese people or Chinese civilisation. 文 is the language.
 Both together means Chinese language.

-Github doesn't accept alphanumerical project name so `chinese-huawen` is just the English translation of 華文.
+Github merely accepts alphanumerical project name so `chinese-huawen` is just the English translation of 華文.

 ### Why that repository?